Research.

 post-image

-Home price expectations play a central role in macroeconomics and finance.
-However, there is little direct evidence on how these expectations affect market choices.
-We provide unique evidence from a large-scale field experiment involving 57,910 homeowners in the United States.
+Home price expectations are pivotal in macroeconomics and finance, yet there is limited direct evidence on how they influence market behavior.
+We provide novel insights from a large-scale field experiment involving 57,910 U.S. homeowners.

 pdf Slides bib bib